HBO’s The Gilded Age

 Carolus-Duran.
 Mrs. William Astor (detail), 1890.
 Oil on canvas.
 Collection of The Metropolitan Museum of Art.

-Caroline Webster “Lina” Schermerhorn Astor, otherwise known as “The Mrs. Astor” or “Mrs. Astor,” was a prominent socialite from the latter half of the nineteenth century.
-She was also the leader of “The Four Hundred,” an elite group declared by Ward McAllister (played by Nathan Lane) to be “the only 400 people in fashionable New York Society.”
-The wife of William Backhouse Astor Jr., Mrs. Astor had five children, including Colonel John Jacob Astor IV, who perished in the sinking of the Titanic.
-In real life, the Astors lived in a home at 350 Fifth Avenue, where the Empire State Building stands today, before moving to a mansion at 841 Fifth Avenue at 65th Street.
+Caroline Webster “Lina” Schermerhorn Astor, famously known as “The Mrs. Astor” or simply “Mrs. Astor,” was a celebrated socialite of late nineteenth-century New York.
+She led “The Four Hundred,” an exclusive group deemed by Ward McAllister (portrayed by Nathan Lane) as “the only 400 people in fashionable New York Society.”
+As the wife of William Backhouse Astor Jr., Mrs. Astor raised five children, including Colonel John Jacob Astor IV, who tragically perished in the Titanic disaster.
+The Astors resided at 350 Fifth Avenue—where the Empire State Building now stands—before relocating to a mansion at 841 Fifth Avenue and 65th Street.

-Mrs. Astor was known as “the gatekeeper of high New York society,” and had a contentious relationship with the Vanderbilts.
-It is speculated that the interactions between Mrs. Astor and Bertha Russell on the show are based on Mrs. Astor’s real-life relationship with Alva Vanderbilt.
-Allegedly, Alva held an elaborate and well-attended costume ball and prohibited Mrs. Astor’s daughter from coming because her mother never formally called on the Vanderbilts.
-These actions forced Mrs. Astor to acknowledge the Vanderbilts and welcome them into the “elite” rung of society.
-This is mirrored in the show with the coming out ball of Gladys Russell in the Season 1 finale.
+Renowned as “the gatekeeper of high New York society,” Mrs. Astor had a contentious relationship with the Vanderbilts.
+It’s speculated that interactions between Mrs. Astor and Bertha Russell in the show are inspired by her real-life tensions with Alva Vanderbilt.
+Allegedly, Alva Vanderbilt hosted a grand costume ball and excluded Mrs. Astor’s daughter, as Mrs. Astor had not formally acknowledged the Vanderbilt family.
+This forced Mrs. Astor to recognize the Vanderbilts, ultimately welcoming them into New York’s elite society—a dynamic echoed in the show’s Season 1 finale, with the debut ball of Gladys Russell.